-In 2017, their tea garden started in Germany, with tea seeds from Nan Wudang wild tea trees and seeds/seedlings from Tschanara, their Wudang Tea House held a couple of soft openings and events, and their tea-blog is official online.
-Their tea project developed well during 2018, tea plants grew and survived in field and green house during the cold and long German winter, and at the same time, thousands of tea seeds from their own Wudang tea farm in China were harvested and brought back to Germany for their tea garden.
+In 2017, the tea garden started in Germany, with tea seeds from Wudang tea trees and seedlings from Tschanara Read More, the Wudang Tea House held a couple of soft openings and events, and monthly updated Tea-Blog is official online.
+The tea project developed well during 2018, tea plants grew and survived in field and green house during the cold and long German winter, and at the same time, thousands of tea seeds from their own Wudang tea farm in China.

-In 2019, they have joined in the EuT- Tea grown in Europe association, they had reopened their Wudang tea house and German Daoist Temple in a bigger place covered an area of over 800 square meter in order to expand their tea and daoist project.
-They will continue their project and publish more articles and books about tea and daoism, Tea Notes – the Daoist Tea Book.
+In 2019, Wenzhuo has joined in the EuT- Tea grown in Europe association Read More, and the Wudang tea house, tea garden and German Daoist Temple had reopened in a bigger place covered an area of over 800 square meter in order to expand the tea and daoist project.